mcrowder65/express-rest-mongo/README.md

 app.run();
 ```

 And, voila!
-You now have an app running on port 3000 with a full fledge database with basic CRUD endpoints setup<br>
+You now have an app running on port 3000 with a full fledge database with basic CRUD endpoints setup
 for any collection you desire! <br>

 Supported endpoints: